seb-835/opentelemetry/otel-article-1-3.md

 ```

 ### View the collected data in Loki/Grafana Dashboard
-Finaly we can connect to our grafana instance and explore Loki DataSource ... apply a filter and Yes we got our kubernetes events!!!!
+Finally we can connect to our Grafana instance and explore Loki DataSource ... apply a filter and Yes we got our Kubernetes events!!!!

 ![](images/loki-events.png)